p3t3rtm/rapture2028/README.md

 - Alien invasion/disclosure event.
 - BRICS becomes the new world reserve currency.
 - Soviet allies join BRICS.
-- Trump issues Amero with Canada and Mexico to counter BRICS.
+- To counter BRICS, Trump introduces a currency named ***Amero*** with Canada and Mexico being the first memebers.
-- Allied nations join Trump.
+- Allied nations to join Trump's Amero.
 - Everything money related turns digital/crypto.
 - Antichrist is a person that comes from the Middle East region.
 - Asteroid strikes off the coast of Florida, in the Atlantic Ocean.